 Breast augmentation can produce a significant boost in self-confidence and emotional well-being.
 Happy patients often retain the ability to show off their new look when in the gym or on the beach.
-Despite the impressive cosmetic results of breast augmentation, it should always be borne in mind that breast augmentation is a surgical procedure and having a smooth recovery means avoiding certain types of exercise until your surgeon says it is safe to resume.
+Despite the impressive cosmetic results of breast augmentation, it should always be remembered that breast augmentation is a surgical procedure, and having a smooth recovery means avoiding certain types of exercise until your surgeon says it is safe to resume.
 Here we discuss top tips about exercising after breast augmentation surgery.

 Go slow for the first few days